charlessweet81/vpn-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Step 1: Capture Your IP Address (Before Creating the VM)
+- Step 1: Capture Your IP Address
-- Step 2: Log in to Remote Desktop
+- Step 2: Create a Resource Group in Azure
 - Step 3: Create a Windows 10 Virtual Machine
 - Step 4: Log Into the VM Using Remote Desktop
 - Step 5: Check the VM’s IP Address